Chelsea Manning Thanks Obama For Commutation

 Chelsea Manning has thanked President Barack Obama for commuting her sentence, CNN reports.
-The former soldier thanked the outgoing President on Thursday, tweeting “Thank you @BarackObama for giving me a chance. =,)”
+The former soldier thanked the outgoing President on Thursday, tweeting, “Thank you @BarackObama for giving me a chance. =,)”

 Thank you @BarackObama for giving me a chance. =,)